Practical exposure correction via compensation: Practical exposure corrector

-Fig.~\ref{fig: warmstart} explores the effects of our warm start operation.
-We can easily observe that the warm start ameliorates the exposure of the input correctly.
-From the histogram distribution, it is worth noting that the corrected outputs do not destroy the intrinsic distribution of the observation, i.e., the original pixel-level correspondences in the observation are still reserved.
-In addition, this experiment also manifests that we can only use the warm start to correct exposure in some simple cases.
+Figure~\ref{fig: warmstart} shows the effects of the warm start operation.
+The warm start operation successfully improves the exposure of the input.
+Notably, from the histogram distribution, we observe that the corrected outputs do not disrupt the intrinsic distribution of the observation, meaning that the original pixel-level correspondences in the observation are preserved.
+However, it is essential to acknowledge that the warm start method is suitable for correcting exposure in some simple cases only.
+In more complex scenarios, an additional computational process is essential for achieving accurate exposure correction.